ember-best-practices/ember-perf-timeline/README.md

 Add timeline information for ember apps.

-*note: Currently we provide information for component render, although more support can (and should) be added*
+*note: Currently we provide information for component and outlet render, although more support can (and should) be added*

 ## Installation